defano/wyldcard/README.md

 [Stacks](#stacks-of-cards) | [Messages](#messages-and-handlers) | [Expressions](#expressions) | [Variables](#containers) | [Parts](#parts-and-properties) | [A/V Effects](#audio-visual-effects) | [Commands](#commands) | [Functions](#functions) | [Flow Control](#control-structures)

 HyperCard's native language, _HyperTalk_, is an event-driven scripting language.
-Scripts are associated with user interface elements called _parts_ and are triggered by user actions called _events_.
+Scripts are attached to user interface elements called _parts_ and are triggered by user actions called _events_.
 (There is no singular "main" script in HyperTalk.)

 HyperTalk is a [duck-typed](https://en.wikipedia.org/wiki/Duck_typing) language.
 Internally, each value is stored as a string of characters and converted to a number, boolean, or list depending on the context of its use.
-HyperCard does not allow nonsensical conversions, though: Adding `5` to `hello` produces a syntax error.
+HyperCard does not allow nonsensical conversions: Adding `5` to `hello` produces a syntax error.

 Keywords and symbols (variables) in the HyperTalk language are case insensitive.
-Thus, `ask "How are you?"` is the same as `ASK "How are you?"`; a variable named `myVar` is accessible as `myvar`.
+Thus, `ask "How are you?"` is the same as `ASK "How are you?"`; a variable named `myVar` is no different from `myvar`.
 Comments are preceded by `--`.

 A simple script to prompt the user to enter their name then greet them might look like: